 Step 3: Wipe Off Excess Caulking

-Now, take your sponge or rag and saturate it in the water.
+Now, take your sponge, rag or green float and saturate it in the water.
 Ring it out a little bit, but keep most of the water inside, it is better to have more water than not enough.
 Use the rag or sponge to clean up the area around the crack, while keeping the caulking inside of the crack itself.

 Do not worry if you are shy on material here because we will end up applying a second coat that is textured and will fill in the rest of the material you need.
 Just make sure that the entire crack is filled and you didn’t miss any spots, this is critical in this step!

 Let it dry for a day, or a few hours, depending on the instructions , weather, temperature, etc. Caulking has a tendency to shrink up a bit, which will work to our advantage, in this case.
-We will apply another coat of caulking the same way we did in steps 1 through 3 but add a little texture this time around, to match the existing texture.
+We will apply another coat of caulking the same way we did previously but add a little texture this time around, to match the existing texture.

 After we apply the second bead of caulking and wipe off the excess, we will want to add a bit of texture to make the repair blend in a little better.
 Before you try to texture to the wall, play with it on a piece of cardboard to try and simulate the texture and find out what methods (dabbing with a brush, using a sponge, etc.) will match the existing texture the best.